Zaxier/dbsql_lab_instructions/README.md

 4. Dashboard should open automatically (if not navigate to Dashboard from LHS Panel)
 6. Use the widgets to filter the data.
     - How many trips (pickups) were there from zip code 11222 in January 2016
-7. Choose a visualisation, enlarge it and inspect the data.
+7. Choose a visualisation, enlarge it (bottom right) and inspect the viz more closely.
+Use the zoom in out features (double click to return to default view).
 8. Choose a visualisation, at the top right of the visualisation, click on the "..." and choose "View query"
-9. Inspect the query, run it,
+9. Inspect the query, run it.
-10. Notice the visualisations tabbed under the editor next to the table results.
+10. Notice the visualisation tab under the editor, next to the table results.
-11. Edit the query or the visualisation and notice the results update.
+11. Experiment with the query or the visualisation and notice the results update.

 **Explore the Retail Supply Chain Dashboard**
 1. Import the Retail Supply Chain dashboard on the DBSQL Home page.